georgiee/coding-for-kids/slides.md

 ![](images/03-how/tinkering/circuit.jpg )

 ---
-^ Of course, a Super Mario Controller
+^ Build a Super Mario Controller

 ^ Find a mario game that you can control with your keyboard